 Please get in touch if you have any questions about the support services provided by the International Bureau.

-BMBF to fund three research projects coordinated by Germany and Japan within the framework of the 'German – Japanese Academia-Industry International Collaboration Program on Optics and Photonics (2+2)'
+BMBF funded 3 research projects coordinated by Germany and Japan within the framework of the 'German – Japanese Academia-Industry International Collaboration Programme on Optics and Photonics (2+2)'

-The Federal Ministry of Education and Research of the Federal Republic of Germany (BMBF) will fund three collaborative research projects in cooperation with the JST on the topic of “Optics and Photonics”.
+The Federal Ministry of Education and Research of the Federal Republic of Germany (BMBF) funded three collaborative research projects in cooperation with the JST on the topic of 'Optics and Photonics'.

 - 'Efficient Silicon Photonic Devices Using Advanced Electro-Optic Polymers'